-73. The Holding Company is facing some challenges on raw material availability mainly due to working capital constraints.
+- 71. The Holding Company is facing some challenges on raw material availability mainly due to working capital constraints.
 The current supplier arrangement and fund availability ensures material availability sufficient to cater only to the plants at Tanuku and Patalganga which being USFDA & EUGMP approved facilities, fetch better realisation of API produced.
-Hence, The Holding Company has shut the operations at Tarapur plant.
-However, The Holding Company is maintaining facilities to keep it ready for restart once material availability is re-established.
-Management is exploring various business opportunities so as to commerce operations at Tarapur plant.
+However, the Holding Company has shut the operations at Tarapur plant.
+However, the Holding Company is maintaining facilities to keep it ready for restart once material availability is re-established.
+Management is exploring various business opportunities for productive use of Tarapur plant. - 72.
+Additional information as required by Part III of the General Instructions for Preparation of Consolidated Financial Statements to Schedule III to the Companies Act, 2013